fayecoga/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The data were not downloaded but rather was forked from our instructor's Github account.
 The date of my fork was on January 16th.
 The SHA of Dr. Pengs last change set was 80edf39c3bb508fee88e3394542f967dd3fd3270

+The code that follows simply loads all the libraries that will be used through out the project, and then loads the raw data file.

 ```r